 Perivascular infiltrates of lymphocytes have been observed in tissues from patients with aseptic loosening or osteolysis (Willert et al. 2005).
-Wear particles-activate macrophages which secrete MIP-1 and MCP-1 and these attract lymphocytes into the BMU (Purdue et al.

-2006).
-Revell et al founds IL-15 transcription in macrophages retrieved from interface membrane suggesting specific stimulation of attracted T cells (Revell and Jellie 1998).
-In vitro experiments have revealed active interaction between osteoblasts and T cells mediated by adhesion scavenger molecule CD6 and integrin LFA-1 (CD11a/CD18) on the side of T cells with their ligands ALCAM (CD166) and ICAM-1 detected on osteoblast surfaces (Stanley et al. 2006).
-During this interaction, T cells augment IL-6 expression in osteoblasts resulting in the above-described down-regulation of osteoclastogenesis.
+Wear particles-activate macrophages which secrete MIP-1 and MCP-1 and these attract lymphocytes into the BMU (Purdue et al. 2006).
+Revell and Jellie (1998) found IL-15 transcription in retrieved from interface macrophages membrane suggesting specific stimulation of attracted T cells.
+The in vitro experiments have revealed active interaction between osteoblasts and T cells mediated by adhesion scavenger molecule CD6 and integrin LFA-1 (CD11a/CD18) on the side of T cells with their ligands ALCAM (CD166) and ICAM-1 detected on osteoblast surfaces (Stanley et al. 2006).
+During this interaction, T cells augment IL-6 expression in osteoblasts resulting in the above-described down-regulation of osteoclasto-genesis.
 On the other hand, T cells can influence BMU by expressing RANKL and TRAIL, which stimulate osteoclast maturation (Lee and Lorenzo 2006).
-RANKL expression on the surface of T cells is upregulated by TNF- α and IL-1.
-However, other studies deny any role for T cells in OL (Li et al. 2001; Taki et al. 2005) demonstrated OL in lymphocyte-deficient mice.
+RANKL expression on the surface of T cells is up-regulated by TNF- $\alpha$ and IL-1.
+However, other studies deny any role for T cells in OL (Li et al. 2001, Taki et al. 2005) demonstrating OL in lymphocyte-deficient mice.
 Although the RANKL/RANK/OPG pathway is a clear molecular link between the immune system and particle disease, the role for the clonal immune system in OL development remains to be elucidated.